coderatiiita/shubhvash/README.md

 I am a software engineer from India
 - Learning design patterns in depth
 - Highly interested in scaling data intensive distributed systems 🚀
-- I hold dual degrees from IIIT-Allahabad 🌱
+- I hold dual degrees from IIIT-Allahabad with specialization in AI (HCI) 🌱

 <br />